fsprojects/FSharp.Formatting/docs/sidebyside/sidemarkdown.md

 In standard Markdown, you can include code snippets by writing a block indented by four spaces and the code snippet will be turned into a `<pre>` element.
-If you do the same using Literate F# tool, the code is turned into a nicely formatted F# snippet:
+If you do the same using the Literate F# tool, the code is turned into a nicely formatted F# snippet:

     /// The Hello World of functional languages!